-Age discrimination is an unlawful form of discrimination against employees or applicants over forty based upon their age.
-Age discrimination is prohibited by both the Age Discrimination in Employment Act (ADEA) and Texas law.
+Age discrimination lawyers represent employees and groups of employees who suffered discrimination at work because of their age.
+Age discrimination is prohibited in the workplace under the Age Discrimination in Employment Act (ADEA) and Texas law.
 Employers are prohibited from treating employees or applicants over the age of forty less favorably than younger employees or applicants on the basis of age.
-Age discrimination claims are complicated and require a high level of understanding about how discrimination law works and how particular facts come together to prove a claim of unlawful age discrimination.
+If you believe you suffered discrimination from an employer due to your age then you should talk to employment discrimination lawyers in Texas right away.
+Age discrimination claims require you to act quickly to pursue your case.

 How age discrimination occurs in the workplace in Texas